Canada Revenue Agency: Leadership

 The CRA is led by the minister of national revenue and the commissioner of revenue, who functions as the agency's chief executive officer (CEO).

 Minister of National Revenue

 The minister is accountable to Parliament and Cabinet for the CRA's operations, and in matters pertaining to tax and benefit administration in Canada.
-The current minister is Diane Lebouthillier, who was appointed on November 4, 2015.
+The current minister is François-Philippe Champagne, who was appointed on May 13, 2025.

 Commissioner and Chief Executive Officer

 The commissioner is the CRA's CEO.
 The commissioner manages the day-to-day operations of the agency, and advises the minister on the duties and functions of the CRA as prescribed by legislation.
 The current commissioner is Bob Hamilton, who was appointed to the position on August 1, 2016.

 The commissioner is supported by the deputy commissioner, who fulfils specific duties and assignments provided to them by the commissioner, and acts for the commissioner in the event of absence or incapacity.
-The current deputy commissioner is Brigitte Diogo, who was appointed to the position on April 11, 2022.
+The current deputy commissioner is Jean-François Fortin, who was appointed to the position on May 6, 2024.